py60800/tunedb/WINDOWS.md

     git clone github.com/py60800/tunedb
     cd tunedb
     go build

+ Source code can also be available as a zip from Github (visit [Github](https://github.com/py60800/tunedb))

 It may be required to "go get" some module (check error messages)

-If the build succeeds, the application should be available as "tunedb.exe"i
+When the build succeeds, the application is available as "tunedb.exe".

 ## Prepare your environnement before the first launch: